-Zoom (opens in new tab) has established itself as one of the best video conferencing (opens in new tab) solutions on the market, to the extent that a Google search will land you several articles about it becoming so popular it’s now used as a verb.
+Zoom (opens in new tab) has established itself as one of the best video conferencing (opens in new tab) solutions on the market, to the extent that a Google search will land you several articles about it becoming so popular that it’s now used as a verb, thanks partly to its huge success during the pandemic where the company became a household name.
 This isn’t surprising considering it has over 300 million daily meeting participants.

 In this Zoom review, we go over several aspects of the software, including its plans and pricing, main features, customer support, and security, to help you determine whether it’s right for you.